StevenR152/AWS-Exercise-Frontend-on-S3/README.md

   5) Skip page 2, these options are not too important right now.
   6) On option screen 3, make sure to unselect all of the "Block Public Access" option.
 7) Use [Circleci](https://circleci.com/signup/) to deploy all code changes to the S3 storage bucket when changed.
 Use the docs to understand [Circleci](https://circleci.com/) then the [example](https://github.com/codersuk/ludum-dare-44/blob/master/.circleci/config.yml) might help you deploy your website to your S3 bucket.
 8) Add a policy making the bucket publicly accessible.
-Don't forget to attach the bucket to the policy.
-You can browse the AWS Management Console S3 service to see the Policy is on the bucket.
-An example can be found here:
-[html](https://www.w3schools.com/html/html_basic.asp)
+An example bucket policy can be found [here]() [html](https://www.w3schools.com/html/html_basic.asp)
 9) In AWS Console on S3 browse into your bucket, and select the index.html file.
 On the right properties tab there is a URL for accessing your bucket.
 10) Commit and push changes to the repository that makes the webpage contain different content or link in a [css](https://www.w3schools.com/css/default.asp) file to style the page.